Information Technology Used in Health Care

 The American Academy of Family Physicians recommends that Congress:

-- Use federal incentives to support a system of “Connected Patient Centered Medical Homes,” electronically networking connecting patients with their family physicians and other medical-home providers in communities throughout the U.S. It is time to recognize that over 80 percent of health care is delivered in doctors’ offices, and to apply modern HIT in those settings.
+- Use federal incentives to support a system of “Connected Patient Centered Medical Homes,” electronically connecting patients with their family physicians and other medical-home providers in communities throughout the U.S. It is time to recognize that over 80 percent of health care is delivered in doctors’ offices, and to apply modern HIT in those settings.

 - Extend targeted federal financial support for HIT to physicians who are serving the underserved or those at risk for health disparities.
 These vulnerable populations would benefit particularly from a system of connected patient centered medical homes.